Type : City, Beach, Adventure

 Points of Interest: Taoist Temple, Lapu Lapu Shrine, Magellan’s Cross, Fort San Pedro, Kawasan Falls, Ayala Mall, SM seaside, Malapascua Island ect

 Cebu is a large Philippine province where Cebu city is its capital.
 It is most famous for being the islands for Magellan’s (a famous Spanish/ Portuguese explorer) death, over a battle with the natives.
-The Japanese where also based here during their occupation of Philippines in World War 2.
-Cebu is in the centre of the Philippines where tourists would go for cultural reason, diving, canyoning, caveneering and most popular diving with the whalesharks.
+The Japanese were also based here during their occupation of Philippines in World War 2.
+Cebu which is in the centre of the Philippines is also the second most populous region in the country and a place where tourists would go for cultural reason, diving, canyoning, caveneering and most popular diving with the whalesharks.

-Cebu is one of my favourite islands in the Philippines, it just has everything in one large island.
-The region offers variety of vacations for holiday makers, whether its relaxation you are looking for, nightlife, diving, swimming, cultural or an adrenaline seeker Cebu has what yo want.
-The island can also be a place for large groups of friends, couples or even a lone traveller.
+Cebu is one of my favourite islands in the Philippines, it has everything in one large island.
+The region offers a variety of holiday types, whether its relaxation, nightlife, diving, swimming, cultural or an adrenaline rush, Cebu has what you want.
+Furthermore the island is a compatible place for large groups of friends, couples or even a lone traveller.

-One reason that people go to Cebu is for its rich culture and history, there are plenty of old Spanish buildings and architecture, most notable is the “Fort San Pedro” built by Spanish and native Cebuano labourers.
-Lapu-Lapu shrine is also popular with tourism as a memorial for the native Cebuano leader who famously killed Ferdinand Magellan.
-Magellan’s cross which is a cross ordered to be erected by Magellan himself, this marked the start of Christianity in the Philippines hence is also a popular destination.
-Chinese culture is also rich here in Cebu where the Philippine Chinese Spiritual Temple, Taoist Temple Cebu and the Fo Guang Shan Chu Un Temple show the huge influence the Chinese has in Cebu and in Philippines as a whole.
-However there is a date, where once a year masses of people from the Philippines and around the world travel to Cebu, this is off course the “Sinulog festival”.
-Celebrities and mass media attend this highly anticipated festival in Cebu which is celebrated because of the acceptance of Catholicism by locals.
-Performances and parades around the streets with a statue of Sto Nino are popular in the Sinulog festival.
-If you are traveling to Cebu try and be in time with the Sinulog festival.
+One reason that people go to Cebu is for its rich culture and history where plenty of old Spanish styled architecture are, most notable being the”Fort San Pedro”, which was built by Spanish and native Cebuano labourers.
+Lapu-Lapu shrine is also popular with tourism as the memorial is dedicated to the names sake native Cebuano leader who famously killed Ferdinand Magellan.
+Magellan’s cross which is the cross ordered to be erected by the explorer himself is remarkable, marking the start of Christianity in the Philippines hence the popularity.
+Chinese culture is also rich in Cebu, the Philippine Chinese Spiritual Temple, Taoist Temple Cebu and the Fo Guang Shan Chu Un Temple portray the influence Chinese people have in Cebu and in the Philippines as a whole.

 It is also possible to have a nice relaxing quiet holiday in Cebu if you go outside the City, Malapascua island is a paradise island, usually a couples retreat, honeymooners however it is also used as a scuba diving destination.

-If there is one island you would want to visit that has a variety of things to do then Cebu province is for you.
+If there is one island you would want to visit that has a variety of things to do then the Cebu region is for you.

 To get to Cebu from Manila you could take a ferry at less than 24hours, there are three classes to a ferry, value, cabin, tourist and some ferries have a state and suite rooms.
 Some tourists do take ferries as a way to tour the seas and some take it for environmental reason.
 A state or suite room in a ferry can cost up to 5k pesos (£70) whilst the value class can cost 1.5k pesos (£20).